jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 Since at its core Twitter is a global real-time communication channel, research with Tweet data commonly has an emphasis on who is communicating.
 Often it is helpful to know where a Twitter user calls home.
 Often knowing that an account bio includes mentions of interests and hobbies can lead you to Tweets of interest.
 It is very common to want to listen for Tweets from accounts of interest.
 Profile attributes are key to all of these use-cases.

-Every account on Twitter has a Profile that includes metadata such as Twitter @handle, display name, a short bio, home location, number of followers, timezone and many others.
+Every account on Twitter has a Profile that includes metadata such as Twitter @handle, display name, a short bio, home location (freeform text entered by user), number of followers, timezone and many others.
 Some attributes never change, such as numeric user ID and when the account was created.
 Others usually change day-to-day, week-to-week, or month-to-month, such as number of Tweets posted and number of accounts followed and followers.
 Other account attributes can also change at anytime, but tend to change less frequently: display name, home location, and bio.

 The JSON payload for every Tweet includes *account profile* metadata for the Tweet's author.
 If it is a Retweet, it also includes profile metadata for the account that posted the original Tweet.